public-transport/hafas-client/docs/writing-a-profile.md

 - extract additional information from the data provided by the endpoint,
 - guard against triggering bugs of certain endpoints (e.g. time limits).

-**This guide is about writing such a profile.** If you just want to use an already supported endpoint, refer to the [API documentation](index.md) instead.
+This guide is about writing such a profile.
+If you just want to use an already supported endpoint, refer to the [API documentation](readme.md) instead.

-*Note*: You can always ask for help by creating an issue!
-We're motivated to help people expand the scope of this library.
+*Note*: **If you get stuck, ask for help by creating an issue!** We're motivated to help people expand the scope of this library.

 ## 0. How does the profiles work?